harsh241082/RISC-V-Simulator/README.md

 - **include/**: Contains all the Header files for the above source code files used in the project and an additional risc-v.h file.
   - `risc-v.h`: Contains the information about registers and instruction ,their corresponding opcode,funct values.
 - **Makefile**: Configuration file for Make to build the project..
+- **Report**: Contains the brief description each file and functions in them.Example usage of the project and the output of the project.